-The consolidated financial statements include the accounts of Theratechnologies Inc. and its wholly owned subsidiaries (together referred to as the "Company" and individually as the "subsidiaries of the Company").
+The consolidated financial statements include the accounts of Theratechnologies Inc. and its wholly-owned subsidiaries (together referred to as the "Company" and individually as the "subsidiaries of the Company").

-Theratechnologies Inc. is governed by the Business Corporations Act (Quebec) and is domiciled in Quebec, Canada.
-The Company is located at 2015 Peel Street, Suite 1100, Montréal, Quebec, H3A 1T8.
+Theratechnologies Inc. is governed by the Business Corporations Act (Québec) and is domiciled in Québec, Canada.
+The Company's head office is located at 2015 Peel Street, Suite 1100, Montréal, Québec, Canada, H3A 1T8.